vmware-archive/git_scripts/README.md

     email:
       prefix: pair
       domain: pivotallabs.com
+    #global: true

 You can put the .pairs file in your project repo root directory and check it into git, or you can put it in your ~ directory so it's available to all projects on the workstation.

 By default this command affects the configuration in the current project (.git/config).
-Use the `--global` option to set the global git configuration for all projects (~/.gitconfig).
+Use the `--global` option or add 'global: true' to your pairs file to set the global git configuration for all projects (~/.gitconfig).

 ## git-project